jirkapok/GasPlanner/doc/standard_gases.md

 | Ean50          |  9 - 21                             | 21      |
 | Helitrox 35/25 |  24 - 36                            | 36      |
 | Helitrox 21/35 |  39 - 57                            | 57      |

+Note: MND here isn't relevant, since it is always lower than 30 meters.